Disaster Recovery Funding Arrangements

 • adding more drains to roads

-• changing dirt roads to sealed roads
+• changing dirt roads to sealed roads.

-Primary producer recovery grants
+Primary producer recovery grants package

 Grants are available to primary producers.